vladopajic/go-actor/README.md

 ```

 ## Addons
 This section lists addon abstractions for `go-actor`.

-- [super-actor](https://github.com/vladopajic/go-super-actor) is addon abstraction which aims to unify testing actor's and worker's bussines logic.
+- [super](https://github.com/vladopajic/go-super-actor) is addon abstraction which aims to unify testing of actor's and worker's bussines logic.

 ## Contribution